 Our Core Investment Approach: The InsideTrack® Portfolios

-What are the InsideTrack® portfolios?
-Most active investment strategies underperform because the talents and resources of even savvy managers are relentlessly matched by competitors, and few information sources or approaches are unique.
-In instances where a successful manager maintains an edge over time, distinguishing luck from skill can be difficult.
-Notwithstanding these facts on the ground, strong vested interests and marketing agendas have long sustained an industry reliant on high fees, although a decades-long shift away from active management toward passive indexing underscores a growing recognition that efficient markets do not necessarily justify the expenditures.
+A majority of active investment strategies underperform index benchmarks, as even savvy managers are relentlessly matched by competitors, and few insights or information sources are unique.
+When a successful fund maintains an edge over time, distinguishing luck from skill can remain difficult.
+Strong vested interests and marketing agendas have long sustained an industry reliant on high fees, although a decades-long shift toward passive indexing underscores a growing recognition that efficient markets do not necessarily justify the expenditures.

-The InsideTrack® portfolios currently rely primarily upon signals around publicly disclosed insider trading activity.
-The disclosure filings can be complex, and one unique advantage we have is our close involvement with insider clients which made us aware early that none of the commercial services extracting and reporting insider trades from the SEC website were doing so in an inaccurate manner.
-We accordingly spent several thousand hours refining a better extraction process, an effort which afforded us a significant edge in attracting top research talent.
-Working closely with insiders has also spurred us to consider novel questions around insider trading performance that have not been asked in any of the nearly 200 academic papers that have explored the topic.
+The InsideTrack® portfolios develop and follow signals around publicly disclosed insider trading activity.
+The disclosure filings can be complex, and our work with insider clients made us aware early that the commercial services reporting insider trades from the SEC website did not offer consistently accurate data.
+We accordingly spent several thousand hours refining a better extraction process, an effort which afforded us an edge in attracting top research talent.
+Working closely with insiders has also spurred us to consider novel questions around insider trading performance that have not arisen in any of the nearly 200 academic papers exploring the topic.
 We have found that behavioral factors matter.
-As one example, we were the first to apply a time series analysis toward insider trading, publishing academic work showing that that insiders over time get worse at acquiring shares while improving at selling, and moreover, that the rarity of an insider’s trading correlates positively to performance.
-We have multiple additional publications pending that we believe will be important contributions to the field, and we actively apply these to our portfolio strategies.
+As one example, we were the first to apply a time series analysis toward insider trading, publishing academic work showing that that insiders over time get worse at acquiring shares while improving at selling and that rarity of trading correlates positively to an insider’s performance.
+We have multiple publications pending that we expect will be important contributions to the field, and we actively apply these to our strategies.